Understand The Terminology to Optimize Your Amazon Store from A-Z

 A default bid is assigned at the keyword and ad group level by the seller.
 The default bid should be viewed as a starting bid.
 It should be proportional to how much a seller plans to spend, factor in the competitiveness of the category, and align with your advertising strategy.
 Default bid is referred to as the “max bid” in Seller Central/Amazon Ad Console.

-Over time you’ll want to adjust your bids based on performance, using third party tools such as Teikametrics Flywheel can automatically calculate and adjust bids for you.
+Over time you’ll want to adjust your bids based on performance by using third party tools such as Teikametrics Flywheel, which can automatically calculate and adjust bids for you.

-DSP, also known as Amazon’s Demand-Side Platform, enables advertisers to programmatically buy video and ad placements to reach audiences both on and off Amazon.
-DSP works throughout the whole advertising funnel from awareness to purchase because it allows you to retarget customers, keeping your brand top of mind for past customers and new prospects.
+DSP, also known as Amazon’s Demand-Side Platform, enables advertisers to programmatically buy video and ad placements to reach audiences both on and off the Amazon platform.
+DSP works throughout the whole advertising funnel from awareness to purchase because it allows you to retarget customers, keeping your brand top-of-mind for past customers and as well as new prospects.

-DSP is a managed service that requires a minimum monthly spend of $35,000, third-party servicers, such as Teikametrics can help reduce these minimums.
-For brands with a smaller budget, Sponsored Display ads are a great alternative to consider.
+How to use DSP?
+It’s a managed service that requires a minimum monthly spend of $35,000.
+Third-party service providers, such as Teikametrics, can help reduce these minimums.
+For brands with a smaller budget, Sponsored Display ads are a great alternative.

 Remember when we talked about broad match?
-Exact match keywords are the most restrictive match type but can be more relevant to a search.
+Exact match keywords are the most restrictive match type, but can often be more relevant to a search.
 The search term must exactly match the keyword sequence of words in order for the ad to show.
-The only exception this is that it will also match close variations, such as plurals.
+The only exception this is that it will also match plurals.

-For example, if your keyword is “mens raincoat” the customer search term must be “mens raincoat” or “mens raincoats” for you to show up on the SERP.
+For example, if you bid on the keyword “mens raincoat”, the customer search term must be “mens raincoat” or “mens raincoats” for you to show up on the SERP.

 FBA or fulfilled by Amazon is one of the main fulfillment types for sellers.
-Enrolling in Amazon’s FBA program enables sellers to be eligible for the Prime badge and all of its benefits including free 2 day shipping and hands-off fulfillment and returns, and the trusted badge of honor.
+Enrolling in Amazon’s FBA program enables sellers to be eligible for the Prime badge and its multitude of benefits including free 2 day shipping, hands-off fulfillment and returns, and the trusted badge of honor.
 Your products will be stored in Amazon’s fulfillment centers and they will handle all shipping logistics, returns, and customer service for these SKUs.

-These benefits come at a cost.
+These benefits come at a cost, though.
 Sellers are charged a fulfillment fee for each item sold, monthly inventory storage fees, and long-term storage fees.
-Sellers who have the means to do so will opt into Seller Fulfilled Prime to cut down fees and have regained control over their inventory.
+For sellers who have the means to do so should opt into Seller Fulfilled Prime to cut fees and have regained control over their inventory.